azurept/csc/README.md

 ## What you will find in this repo?

-This repo has all the material for 3 flavors of the Cloud Skills Challenge:
+This repo has all the materials to build and kick off one of three flavors of the Cloud Skills Challenge:

 1. Azure Fundamentals Challenge
 2. Kubernetes Bootcamp